Protect user accounts from attacks with Azure Active Directory smart lockout

 Manage Azure AD smart lockout values

-Based on your organizational requirements, smart lockout values may need to be customized.
-Customization of the smart lockout settings, with values specific to your organization, requires Azure AD Basic or higher licenses for your users.
+Based on your organizational requirements, you can customize the Azure AD smart lockout values.
+Customization of the smart lockout settings, with values specific to your organization, requires Azure AD Premium P1 or higher licenses for your users.

-To check or modify the smart lockout values for your organization, use the following steps:
+To check or modify the smart lockout values for your organization, complete the following steps: